Zloy/p4-chips/README.md

 ### Reservation cancellation

-When player1 decides not to wait the game gets required players number, he could leave the game if the game is not has being started yet.
+When player1 decides not to wait the game gets required players number, he could leave the game if the game has not being started yet.

     player1.balance.chips.for_game_id(324565).cancel
     # or
     reservation = player1.balance.chips.for_game_id(324565).reserve(200)
     reservation.cancel